 The developers of the Before Racism™ program have conducted extensive reviews of journal articles, book chapters, professional association publications, and other source materials related to the development and education of very young children.
-This process included a review of foundational work that has already been done in the area of anti-bias education as well as research that identifies the potential impact of anti-racism programs.
+This process included a review of foundational work that has already been done in anti-bias education as well as research that identifies the potential impact of anti-racism programs.

-Presented next are selected resources, each of which provides in-depth investigation, analysis, interpretation, and/or application of a range of important issues including guidance regarding the teaching of anti-bias with very young children and the broader societal impact of reducing racism in the United States.
+The following resources provide in-depth investigation, analysis, interpretation, and/or application of a range of important issues including guidance regarding the teaching of anti-bias with very young children and the broader societal impact of reducing racism in the United States.

 - Derman-Sparks, L., Edwards, J. O., & Goins, C. M. (2020).
 Anti-bias education for young children & ourselves (2nd ed.).
 National Association for the Education of Young Children.